 The map shows the Empire in 1759 and the borders have been hand coloured.

-Anyone wishing to read further can view the book in the Information and Research Library of Leeds Central Library but prepare yourself for a text where the letter S looks like an F without the crossbar.
+Anyone wishing to read further can view the book in the Local and Family History Library of Leeds Central Library but prepare yourself for a text where the letter S looks like an F without the crossbar.
 This was a common practice in printing up until the 1800s and was known as the Long S.